qlik-oss/mira/README.md

     image: qlikea/mira
     ...
     environment:
-     - MIRA_DISCOVERY_IDS=qix-engine-prod
+     - MIRA_DISCOVERY_LABEL=qix-engine-prod

   engine1:
     image: qlikea/engine
     ...
     labels:
-      mira-discovery-id: qix-engine-prod
+      qix-engine-prod:

 ```

-Note that the `MIRA_DISCOVERY_IDS` environment variable provided will override the default value `qix-engine`.
-Omitting the environment variable is possible, but the `mira-discovery-id` is always needed and should tbe default value `qix-engine` in that case.
+Note that the `MIRA_DISCOVERY_LABEL` environment variable provided will override the default label `qix-engine`.
+Also note how the value can be omitted, Mira will still discover the engine instance.

 ### Swarm Mode